Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • A sense of duty and obligation

-• Eagerness to serve the community, especially the marginalised
+• Eagerness to serve the community, especially marginalised members

 • Critical thinking skills to overcome setbacks